• Skip to content

 • be thirsty

-It can be hard to know whether younger children are weeing less often.
+It can be hard to know whether younger children are urinating less often.
 The best way to tell is by checking their nappies.
-They might have fewer wet nappies, or their nappies might not be as wet as usual.
+They might have lighter or fewer wet nappies than usual.

 You should see your GP if your child is under 6 months and has vomiting or diarrhoea.